donundeen/C4/README.md

 - MVP: Make some useful templates and examples
 -- a few culutural APIs
 - MVP: functionality for persisting data for a widget on a pageid level. eg, to make a "this object comments" widget, or something like that.
+- BUG - Widget should vertically maximize when in edit mode.

 - per-widget comments, per-widget instance comments.